 People use a plethora of methods to get attention onto themselves: unusual dress, affecting an odd laugh, dying their hair, talking loudly or excessively, becoming a great dancer, intellectual and academic achievement, and on and on.
 There’s not necessarily anything right or wrong with any of these methods or hundreds of others you may think of.
 However, some might not be within your comfort zone or might bring about the opposite result by driving attention away instead of attracting it.
 The secret is to find the thing that is your particular style and accomplishes your purpose.
 How do you do that?

 First you have to identify methods that work for you in your quest for that elusive attention you’re seeking.
-Gather ideas from reading magazines, newspapers, books, etc. Do research by going to the library, navigating the internet or networking (ask friends, relatives, acquaintances, etc. what they do).
+Gather ideas from reading magazines, newspapers, and books.
+Do research by going to the library, navigating the Internet or networking (asking friends, relatives, acquaintances, and even strangers for advice).
 Finally, observe what others do.
 Try out in small ways and in safe places those things that appeal to you.
 See how they feel.
 Discard the ones that don’t work.
 For those that do, ramp them up and try them out in more places—cut a broader swath.